-Learning outcomes of the study programme, as specified in the Self-evaluation document (SER):
+Learning outcomes of the study programme (as stated in the SER):

 - 1. Apply advanced concepts in scientific research in the area of social sciences, field of economics with special emphasis on business economics. - 2.
 Create and evaluate new facts, procedures and theories, that based on the research results, shift boundaries of knowledge in the field of scientific research; - 3.
 As author or co-author write and successfully publish an original scientific paper in a peer-reviewed journal; - 4.
 Prepare and present a public statement on the results and scientific concept at the international conference; - 5.
 Give reasons for certain viewpoints and defend the position in the discussion with other scientists in the field of research; - 6.
 Create and conduct scientific research in the field of economics (drafting scientific research, organization of conducting research, timely detect potential problems, identify the necessary funds, lead the research team); - 7.
 Critically assess published original research results of other authors in the field of doctoral student's research; - 8.
 Analyse and evaluate new and specialized knowledge, methods, tools and instruments in the field of scientific research; - 9.
-Collect and analyse various pieces of information (search literature and databases); - 10.
-Present and explain the results of scientific research to other scientists and general public;
+Collect and analyse various pieces of information (search literature and databases);

-- 11. Accept ethical and social responsibility for the success of research and possible effects on the wider community; - 12.
+- 10. Present and explain the results of scientific research to other scientists and general public; - 11.
+Accept ethical and social responsibility for the success of research and possible effects on the wider community; - 12.
 Writing and reporting skills (speaking and listening skills, the ability to present data and research results); - 13.
 Express and justify personal, professional and ethical attitude; - 14.
 Implement the results of scientific research in the business and social environment (knowledge transfer). - 15.
 Face the new challenges of society and the economy and the application of scientific research to contribute to social and economic development.

-Taught / research ratio in ECTS: 85 / 95 Taught part: 85 ECTS Research part: 95 ECTS.
+Taught / research content in ECTS: 90/90

+Taught part: 90 ECTS Research part: 90 ECTS